 The world of the Internet is similar to the universe — there might be an end somewhere, but we can’t see it.
 Thousands of new websites are launched each and every day and this tendency doesn’t seem to stop.
-But have you ever wondered how are these sites are made?
+But have you ever wondered how these websites are made?

-When it comes to choosing the programming language the choice might be hard to make.
+When it comes to picking the programming language, the choice can be hard to make.
 There are so many options available on the market that you might feel like a child in a candy store.

 Nevertheless, programmers are used to choosing one or two languages to stay focused.
-Admit it, being an expert in one technology is better than knowing several ones but on the beginner level.
-For example, we in GBKSOFT have picked PHP as our main technology.
-You may ask “Why PHP?” or “Isn’t PHP outdated?”.
+Truth be told, being an expert in one technology is better than knowing several ones but on a beginner level.
+PHP is one such common technology that developers choose to focus on, and you may be wondering: “Why PHP?” or “Isn’t PHP outdated?”.
 And with this article, we will definitely answer the question.

 PHP is known to be the most frequently used programming language.
-Just imagine, more than 88% of websites are built with PHP!
+According to W3Techs, 78.8% of all websites are using PHP for their server-side.

 Interesting fact: PHP originally stood for Personal Home Page.
-Now the meaning has transformed into Hypertext Preprocessor.
+Now PHP is widely known and thought of as Hypertext Preprocessor.

 The first thing you need to know about PHP is that this technology is free in all senses.
-The crucial point of open source tech is the large community of developers working with it.
-Not only they are using PHP each day, but they are also continuously discussing it, thinking about improvements, and in fact bringing new positive changes and enhancements.
-Programmers can learn faster and implement the cutting-edge solutions as soon as possible.
-Moreover, PHP has its own support, unlike many other programming languages.
-All these factors lead to the arrival of the new frameworks, components and other tools that make PHP even better.
-No wonder, PHP is so widespread.
+The crucial attribute of open source tech is the large community of developers working with it.
+Not only are they using PHP each day, but they are also continuously discussing it, thinking about improvements, and in fact bringing new positive changes and enhancements.
+Programmers can learn faster and implement cutting-edge solutions as soon as possible.
+Moreover, unlike many other programming languages, PHP has its own support.
+All these factors lead to the arrival of new frameworks, components, and other tools that make PHP even better.

-Building a website or a web application, creators are probably looking forward the projects’ growth.
-Therefore scalability is the quality that is very important, as the website should grow and handle the increasing traffic.
+Building a website or a web application, creators are probably looking forward to the projects’ growth.
+Therefore, scalability is very important as the website should grow and be able to handle increasing traffic.
 Websites built with PHP can be easily extended by adding more servers when needed.
 More users = more servers.
 Voila!

 Since PHP uses its own memory, both workload and loading time are reduced.
-As a result, the processing speed is rather high, which is a benefit not only for developers but also to their clients who get the product delivered sooner.
+As a result, the processing speed is rather high, which is a benefit not only for developers but also for their clients who get the product delivered sooner.
 The speed of uploading is also crucial for SEO, so you shouldn’t dismiss this factor if you want to use your site for marketing and sales objectives.

-Some blame PHP to be not secure as it is open source.
-But the truth is any programming language is vulnerable, it’s just a matter how they are used.
-The security level depends on the expertise of a developer and his practices.
+Some claim PHP is not secure enough as it is open source.
+But the truth is that any programming language is prone and vulnerable, it’s just a matter of how they are used.
+The security level depends on the expertise of the developers and their practices.
 For example, one of the ways to avoid security breaches is to provide software testing.
 By the way, it’s an essential milestone of each project completed by our team.

-Since PHP is an open source it doesn’t require any additional expensive software to work with.
-You don’t have to pay for any extra licenses or royalty fees, there are no restrictions.
-Due to the multiple integration options, using PHP is free of charge that reduces the development cost.
+Since PHP is open-source, it doesn’t require any additional expensive software to work with.
+You don’t have to pay for any extra licenses or royalty fees, and there are no restrictions.
+Due to the multiple integration options, using PHP is free of charge and that reduces the overall development costs.